Prakticello: The Practice and Travel Cello

 The instrument feels just like an ordinary cello and is not a silent cello but has a quiet, pleasant, acoustic tone.
-The body of the Prakticello is made of fine solid Sitka spruce and comes with Jargar and Larsen strings.
-It has a Akusticus tailpiece with four fine tuners as well as a standard bridge, carbon fiber endpin, and Jatoba (Brazilian Cherry) fingerboard.
+The Prakticello comes with Jargar and Larsen strings and it has a Akusticus tailpiece with four fine tuners as well as a standard bridge, carbon fiber endpin, and Jatoba (Brazilian Cherry) fingerboard.
 The instrument comes installed with Geared Cello Pegs from PegHeds™, a new revolution in tuning.
-The finish is a clear or red brown instrument varnish which brings out the beauty of the Sitka Spruce.

 All parts fit into the lightweight carrying case which goes into an overhead compartment on an airplane (please see the note, below) flying with a cello easy or into the trunk of a car.
 Dimensions of the case are 5.5 x 6.5 x 30 inches (14 x 17 x 76 cm).
 The instrument plus case weigh barely 8 lb.
 (3.6 kg).